Skip to main content

 The identity graph

 FloKit maintains a deterministic identity graph.
-When two identifiers are associated with the same user — for example, an anonymous_id linked to a user_id at login, or a user_id matched to an app_user_id in RevenueCat — FloKit merges their event histories into a single unified timeline.
+When two identifiers are associated with the same user — for example, an anonymous_id linked to a user_id at login, or a user_id matched to the customer ID in your billing platform — FloKit merges their event histories into a single unified timeline.
 All payback calculations, cohort assignments, and LTV projections operate on the merged view.

 Identifiers